mrTimofey/vue-ssr-starter/README.md

 	404 route includes 404 status code by default.
 * `component.prefetch({ store, props, route })`, function
 	(`store` - vuex store instance, `props` - route params, `route` - current route object).

 	Must return a promise.
 Allows some async routine before actual application rendering on server side.
 	To pass any data to component: resolve promise with needed data and add corresponding `component.data` fields with their initial values to prevent *...property or method not defined...* error.
 	Automatically called on client side from `beforeMount` and `beforeRouteChange` hooks as well.
-	See `src/mixins/prefetch` mixin.
+	See `src/utils/ssr` mixin.
+* Boolean `prefetching` data field indicates when prefetch is running.

 	**IMPORTANT: there is no component context within `prefetch` function because component instance is not created yet!**

 `prefetch` also works on the root component (`src/app.vue`) with some restrictions:

-* no `props` field in the argument;
 * no way to pass component data (only store can be affected).

-Root application component (`app.vue`) has a `serverPrefetched` property.
-It is always set to `true` on client side and after all prefetching is done on server side.
-It is not reactive until you explicitly declare it in component`s data.

 ## Development checklist